0xS3RA/Libft/README.md

 	all: $(NAME)

-	# Compile with the libft.a and the libft.h found in the libft folder
+	# Compile with the libft.a from the libft folder
 	$(NAME): $(OBJS)
 		$(CC) $(CFLAGS) $(OBJS) $(LIBFT) -o $(NAME)